kivy/python-for-android/README.md

 - Support SDL2
 - Support multiple bootstraps (user-chosen java + NDK code)
 - Support python3
+- Support some kind of binary distribution (?)
+  (including on Windows)
 - Be a standalone Pypi module (?)

 This is in a very early stage and is really just an experiment,